• Skip to main content

 Switzerland was our first choice, but was knocked out for logistical reasons.

-Singapore was next, but after Tate complained that she wanted to go there with me (more on that later), we ruled it out.
+Singapore was next, but after my wife Tate complained that she wanted to go there with me (more on that later), we ruled it out.

-We finally released we could relatively easy fly to Tokyo, do a few nights there, and then pop up to Niseko for some skiing.
+We finally realized we could get to Tokyo pretty easily, do a few nights there, and then pop up to Niseko for some skiing.

 It ended up being one of the best trips I’ve ever taken, despite this happening: